j-hagedorn/journals_of/content/journal/2018-03-01-notebook-scapoli-2018-grey.md

 *The body is... a apart of man's very nature.*  - Augustine, CD, ch.
 13

 *So material a difference does it make, not what ills are suffered, but what kind of man suffers them.
-For, stirred up with the saem movement, mud exhales a horrible stench & ointment emits a fragrant odor.* - Aug, CD, Ch.
+For, stirred up with the same movement, mud exhales a horrible stench & ointment emits a fragrant odor.* - Aug, CD, Ch.
 8

 *The poor-spirited fear which prompts us to choose rather to live long in fear of so many deaths, than to die once...* - Aug, CD, Ch.
 11